earmbrust/dieselui/README.md

 ## Acknowledgements

-We are grateful to the maintainers, contributors, and sponsors of the following technologies which make FuelUX possible:
+We are grateful to the maintainers, contributors, and sponsors of the following technologies which make Diesel UI possible:

 * [Fuel UX](http://exacttarget.github.io/fuelux/) (Original extension)